RMNCLDYO/Google-Search-API-Wrapper/README.md

 - `requests`
 - `python-dotenv`

-## Setup
-Set your Google Custom Search JSON API credentials (API key and CX) as environment variables `api_key` and `cx`.

 ### Obtaining Google Custom Search API Credentials

 #### Obtaining an API Key
-1. Visit the [Google Developers Introduction page](https://developers.google.com/custom-search/v1/introduction) for the Custom Search JSON API.
+1. Visit the [Programmable Search Engine](https://developers.google.com/custom-search/v1/introduction) introduction page.
-2. Scroll down to the middle of the page and click on 'Get a Key' to obtain your API key.
+2. Scroll down to the middle of the page and click on `Get a Key` to generate your API key.
-3. Use this key in your application by appending the query parameter `api_key=yourAPIKey` to all request URLs.

 #### What is a Programmable Search Engine?
 A Programmable Search Engine allows you to search google via the API, using Google's core search technology.
 You can customize it extensively, including the look and feel, search features, and even link it with Google Analytics for user behavior insights.